Pitt-RAS/iarc7_common/README.md

     echo "export MORSE_SILENT_PYTHON_CHECK=1 ">> ~/.bashrc

-See if everything is ok with:
+Now close the terminal and open a new one.
+Then you can see if everything is ok with:

     morse check